jewettaij/moltemplate/examples/all_atom/legacy_force_field_examples/force_field_OPLSAA_2008/waterSPCE+methane/README.md

 ## Details

 The methane molecules in this example use the OPLSAA force-field.
-This means that the database of force-field parameters in the [oplsaa.lt file](../../../../moltemplate/force_fields/oplsaa.lt) will be used to generate angles, dihedrals, and impropers.
+This means that the database of force-field parameters in the [oplsaa2008.lt file](../../../../moltemplate/force_fields/oplsaa2008.lt) will be used to generate angles, dihedrals, and impropers.
 The [methane.lt file](moltemplate_files/methane.lt) contains these lines which refer to OPLSAA:
 ```
-import "oplsaa.lt"
+import "oplsaa2008.lt"
 Methane inherits OPLSAA { ... }    # (see "methane.lt")
 ```
 However the "SPCE" (water) molecules does NOT use a database to look up the force-field parameters for this tiny molecule.
 Instead, the [spce.lt file](moltemplate_files/spce.lt) declares all of the angle interactions, atom properties and force-field parameters for water explicitly.
 (Consequently, it makes no mention of "OPLSAA".)